Founder & Acupuncturist

 I met with Bob, the Acupuncturist, and he began to tell me about Taoist philosophy and the Chinese Five Elements.
 At some point in the conversation, he jokingly said, “You're asking too many questions!
 Go check out this Acupuncture School in Maryland."

 Truth be told, I had no interest in learning Chinese Medicine, but I was so fascinated with this invisible healing force and Taoist Philosophy, that I thought I ought to at least go visit this school.
 I went to visit the Traditional Acupuncture Institute in Columbia, Maryland (now Maryland University of Integrative Health) and fell in love.
 I signed up that day with zero intention of ever poking people with needles, simply a thirst to understand the unseen realms.
 I ended up falling in love with the medicine and it turns out that poking people with needles is a profoundly magical and practical way to conduct the energy of the body, mind, and spirit.
-Acupuncture has been my practice for the past 18 years, always informed by the flavors of my many spiritual pursuits.
+Acupuncture has been my practice since 2000, always informed by the flavors of my many spiritual pursuits.

 Five Element Acupuncture is actually a rather shamanic practice and it has lended itself well to my integration of shamanic techniques that I have studied.
-I learned Plant Spirit Medicine under Huichol Shaman Eliot Cowan and I currently apprentice under don Oscar Miro-Quesada in cross-cultural Peruvian Shamanism.
+I trained in Plant Spirit Medicine under Huichol Shaman Eliot Cowan and I currently apprentice under don Oscar Miro-Quesada in cross-cultural Peruvian Shamanism.
 Alongside these studies I have also deeply embraced the perennial philosophy that All is Mind/Consciousness.
 This fuels my daily meditation practice and the homework I give my patients.

 I have studied numerous healing techniques over the years.
 My licenses, trainings, and practices include: Licensed Five Element Acupuncturist, Esoteric Acupuncturist, Kundalini Yoga Teacher, Meditation Teacher, Reiki Master, Life Coach, Plant Spirit Medicine Practitioner, Acupuncture Detox Specialist (NADA), Facial Rejuvenation (cosmetic) Acupuncture Specialist, Magnified Healing Master, TaeUlju Practitioner, Qi Gong (Mantak Chia) Practitioner, Guided Visualization Practitioner, Yoga Nidra Practitioner, Zero Balancing Practitioner, Clinical Supervisor at The Won Institute.